RubenPera/SecureWebApp/README.md

 Then use `kodev run ` to start the application.

 # Dependencies
-For the project to build succesfuly, download and install these dependencies.
+For the project to build successful, download and install the following dependencies.

 @JSON-C - JSON BUILDER